Vegan Pad Thai

 - Add the noodles and stir-fry until heated through, about 2 minutes.

-- Add the coconut milk, peanuts, curry powder, salt and pepper and cook until the noodles are evenly coated and the sauce has thickened slightly (2 to 3 minutes).
+- Add the coconut milk, peanuts, curry powder, salt and pepper and cook until the sauce has slightly thickened (2 to 3 minutes).

 - Garnish with cilantro, scallions and sesame seeds.